r15hil/r15hil.github.io/docs/books/books.md

 ## Books

-📚 When: Daniel H. Pink
+📚 Killers of the Flower Moon: David Grann

 📚 Mahabharata: Interpreted and Retold by Krishna Dharma

+✅ When: Daniel H. Pink - July 2025 🆗

 ✅ Butter: Asako Yuzuki - June 2025 👍❤️